-May Req.

-j interrupt a Vote Motions that

-: a speaker sec.
-Debatable Required may apply
+May interrupt a speaker Req. a sec.
+Debatable Vote Required Motions that may apply

-PRIVILEGED MOTIONS
+PRIVILEGED MOTIONS 1.
+To dissolve

-1. To dissolve no yes no majority none
+no yes no majority none

 2. To adjourn no yes limited majority amend

-3. Point of no quorum no no no none none
+Point of no quorum no no no none none

 4. Recess no yes limited majority amend

 Question of privilege yes no no chair rules none

-SUBSIDIARY MOTIONS - /-
+SUBSIDIARY MOTIONS

 6. To lay on the table no yes no 2/3 none

 7. Previous question no yes no 2/3 none

 8. Limit or extend debate no yes no 2/3 amend, reconsider

-To postpone to time certain n no yes limited majority amend, reconsider
+9. To postpone to time certain n no yes limited majority amend, reconsider

 10. To commit or refer no yes limited majority amend, reconsider

 11. To amend no yes yes majority amend, reconsider

 12. To postpone indefinitely no yes yes majority reconsider

 MAIN MOTIONS

 Main Motions no yes yes majority all

-To reconsider or rescind no yes yes 2/3 table previous question
+To reconsider or rescind no yes yes 2/3 table previous question postpone definitely

-postpone definitely

 To take from the table no yes no majority none

 To advance an article no yes yes majority amend, reconsider

-DIGIDENIE II MOTIONI

 INCIDENTAL MOTIONS

 Point of order yes no no chair rules none

 Division of a question no yes no majority none

 Separate consideration no yes no majority none

 To withdraw a motion no no no majority reconsider

 To suspend rules no yes no 2/3 none

 Orders of the day yes no no none none

+Cratic or me only 300 - 340400 and the

-^{}The vote required to pass an affirmative main motion is a matter of substantive law, but is usually a majority.
+\The vote required to pass an affirmative main motion is a matter of substantive law, but is usually a majority.